Authentication

 is used to get a new Access Token

-once that one has expired.
+has expired.
 A Refresh Token

 Authorization Code